Theodore Clark, PhD

 PhD (SUNY at Stony Brook)

-Dr. Clark joined the Department of Microbiology and Immunology in 1996 and is currently Director of the Graduate Field of Immunology and Infectious Disease.
-Dr. Clark received a BS from Columbia University, a PhD from the State University of New York at Stony Brook, and was a Postdoctoral Fellow in the Department of Biology at Yale University before moving to the University of Georgia as a Research Associate.
-Over the years, his research has been supported by grants from the National Institutes of Health, the National Science Foundation, the Bill & Melinda Gates Foundation, the Department of Defense and the U.S. Department of Agriculture.
+Dr. Clark joined the Department of Microbiology and Immunology in 1996 and is currently interim Department Chair.
+Dr. Clark received his BS from Columbia University, his PhD from the State University of New York at Stony Brook and was a Postdoctoral Fellow in the Department of Biology at Yale University before moving to the University of Georgia as a Research Associate.
+Over the years, his research has been supported by grants from the National Institutes of Health, the National Science Foundation, the Bill & Melinda Gates Foundation, the Department of Defense, and the U.S. Department of Agriculture.
 He is a member of the Aquatic Animal Medicine Program in the College of Veterinary Medicine, and founded Tetragenetics Inc., an early stage biotechnology company now in Arlington, Massachusetts.